fission-codes/spec/dialog/README.md

 # Abstract

 Dialog is a content-addressable database designed for use in far-edge deployments, such as on IoT or consumer devices.
-It targets this use case by enabling peers to synchronize hterogenous sets of end-to-end encrypted data in an eventually consistent manner.
+It targets this use case by enabling peers to synchronize heterogenous sets of end-to-end encrypted data in an eventually consistent manner.

 # 1. Introduction